What Is Student Loan Deferment?

 Interest Costs During Deferment

-If you Don’t Qualify
+If You Don’t Qualify

-If your loans are federal student loans, your odds of getting relief are better.
-With private student loans, deferment might still be available, but the process is less straightforward.
+If your loans are federal student loans, your odds of getting relief are much better.

 With private student loans, relief might still be available, but those programs are less forgiving than federal loans.

 Although money is tight, it’s crucial to keep making your payments until your loan servicer approves your request for deferment and notifies you that you can stop paying.